porroo/EzAdbTools/README.md

-# EzAdbTools, a open source batch tool
+# EzAdbTools, an open source batch tool
-This is a tool for the developers that is new to the Android developing community.
+This tools is a basic batch tool that uses adb.exe and fastboot.exe for those Android Geeks or new Android developers.

 ## Requirements
 This binary requires a copy of Windows 7 for maximum compatibility.
 It currently only supports Windows, in future updates we might add support for macOS and Linux.